manix84/discord_gmod_addon/README.md

             - `API_KEY`: (Optional, but super recommended) This MUST match the GMod server.
 It can be anything.
             - `DISCORD_GUILD`: A copy of the Server/Guild ID.
             - `DISCORD_CHANNEL`: A copy of the Voice Channel ID.
                 - !If you're stuggling to get the Discord Guild/Channel ID, Discord have a [guide](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) to getting the ID's.
+            - `DISCORD_TOKEN`: This allows the node bot to talk to the Discord Bot (You will get this in Step 3 below)
        - Make sure the Node Bot server is running.
 Heroku will run is as a web instance.
-2. Install this Mod (I recommend using the steam workshop)
+2. Install this Mod (I recommend using the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2155238885))
     - If you don't want to use steam workshop, you can just extract this project into `/garrysmod/addons/discord'.
+3. [Create a Discord Bot](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token), invite him to your server and paste the token in the config
+    - Add the Bot Token to your Node Bot Environment Variables
+        -  `DISCORD_TOKEN`
+    - Make sure you grant the bot the permissions to Mute Members.
-3. Make sure you've got the `server convars` in `/garrysmod/cfg/server.cfg`
+4. Make sure you've got the `server convars` in `/garrysmod/cfg/server.cfg`
     - `discord_endpoint`: The Node Bot remote endpoint (EG: https://my-awesome-discord-bot.herokuapp.com:443)
     - `discord_api_key`: This MUST match any value you set for the Node Bot.
     - And the totally optional ones: